react-dnd/react-dnd/README.md

 ### Simple Drop Target

 Let's say we want `ImageBlock` to be a drop target for `IMAGE`s.
-It's pretty much the same, except that we need to give `registerType` a `dropTarget` implementation:
+It's pretty much the same, except that we need to give `register` a `dropTarget` implementation:

 ```javascript
 var { DragDropMixin } = require('react-dnd'),